dimaslanjaka/static-blog-generator/readme.md

 Static Blog Generator v3 using Gulp System.

-Pre-processing all source posts before rendering from hexo.
+Pre-processing of all source posts/articles before rendering using hexo.
 Useful for low-end devices to avoid memory heap errors.
-With this package you can prevent using large number of hexo plugins, because some function (runner) separated by task, so memory friendly.
+With this package you can prevent using a large number of hexo plugins, because some functions (runners) are separated by task, so they are memory friendly.

 were curently refactoring project using monorepo.
 Latest working build at https://github.com/dimaslanjaka/static-blog-generator/tree/ee53887be6cbce00dcc49e25a94fdc65c770300c